OriolFilter/Istio_Examples/Istio/06-Authentication/02-target-service-accounts/README.md

 > The command `curl`, when uses the flag `--head` or `-I`, the request sent will be a `HEAD` request.
 >
 > It's important to be aware of that due the rule configured, where one of the targets was the method used, specifically targeted the method `HEAD`.
->
-> On this example, all request will be done with the method `HEAD` unless specified otherwise.

-#### helloworld towards byeworld
+#### helloworld towards byeworld (HEAD REQUEST)

 It works.

-Due to the rule `allow-get-from-default` deployed on the namespace `foo`, which allowed the traffic coming from the namespace `default` as long it used the method `HEAD` and wasn't targeting the path `/secret`, the request is allowed.
+Due to the rule `allow-get-from-default` deployed on the namespace `foo`, which allowed the traffic coming from the namespace `default` as long it used the method `HEAD` and wasn't targeting the path `/secret`, and, the deployment `helloworld` being using the service account `istio-helloworld-sa`, which is the target configured on the network rule, the request is allowed.

 ```shell
 kubectl exec -i -t "$(kubectl get pod -l app=helloworld | tail -n 1 | awk '{print $1}')" -- curl http://byeworld.foo.svc.cluster.local:9090 --head